DHTMLX/docs-suite/docs/form/api/colorpicker/colorpicker_destructor_method.md

 # destructor()

-@short: removes a color picker instance and releases the occupied resources
+@short: removes a СolorPicker instance and releases the occupied resources

 @signature: {'destructor(): void;'}